 ASHA's Code of Ethics Principle 1, Rule M states: "Individuals shall adequately maintain and appropriately secure records of professional services rendered, research and scholarly activities conducted, and products dispensed, and they shall allow access to these records only when authorized or when required by law" (ASHA, 2010r).
 Further, the

-Issues in Ethics: Representation of Services for Insurance Reimbursement, Funding, or Private Payment prohibits misrepresenting coding or clinical information for the purposes of obtaining reimbursement (ASHA, 2010).
+Issues in Ethics: Misrepresentation of Services for Insurance Reimbursement, Funding, or Private Payment prohibits misrepresenting coding or clinical information for the purposes of obtaining reimbursement (ASHA, 2010).

 The medical record is a legal document.
 Changes made to the medical record should be dated and initialed by the original documenter, not erased, deleted, or whited out.
 If a clinician has evidence that an administrator or other colleague has altered that clinician's documentation to reflect incorrect information or without properly noting the changes, then the clinician should consider his or her ethical obligation to report the behavior and to protect his or her license and certification.

 Health Insurance Portability and Accountability Act of 1996 (HIPAA) is to make it easier for people to keep health insurance, ensure the confidentiality and security of protected health information (PHI), and help the health care industry control administrative costs.
 Health care providers and other entities who conduct electronic transactions or handle PHI must comply with certain HIPAA regulations, such as rules surrounding

 patient privacy and PHI, the use of the